hzy24/hzy24.github.io/_pages/home.md

 Education
 ======
 <!-- * Ph.D in Version Control Theory, GitHub University, 2018 (expected) -->
-* M.S.
-University of Chinese Academy of Sciences, Xinjiang Astronomical Observatory, 2023-2026
+- **M.S. in Astronomy**, University of Chinese Academy of Sciences, Xinjiang Astronomical Observatory (2023 – 2026)
-* B.S.
-Sun Yat-sen University, School of Physics and Astronomy, 2016-2020
+- **B.S. in Physics and Astronomy**, Sun Yat-sen University, School of Physics and Astronomy (2016 – 2020)

 Publications